What is the Working for Nature traineeship?

-The project is split between 3 of our Trusts – Derbyshire Wildlife Trust, Nottinghamshire Wildlife Trust & Sheffield & Rotherham Wildlife Trust and 2 trainees will be selected from each area each year.
+Six funded traineeships are available each year until 2022, thanks for funding from The National Lottery Heritage Fund.
+The project is split between three of our Trusts – Derbyshire Wildlife Trust, Nottinghamshire Wildlife Trust and Sheffield & Rotherham Wildlife Trust and two trainees are taken on in each area each year.

 My name is Kirsty Dexter and I am a Working For Nature trainee based at Attenborough Nature Centre in Nottingham.